gustavozapata/diabetes-mobile-app/README.md

 - Dotenv - Accessing environment variables

 #### Installation
+DB_URI is an environment variable used by the server.js file.
+DB_URI needs to be replaced by your MongoDB database URI.
+Make sure you create a file .env and add the URI in here: DB_URI=your-db-uri
+Then:
 - cd server
 - npm install
 - npm start

-DB_URI is an environment variable used by the server.js file.
-DB_URI needs to be replaced by your MongoDB database URI.
-Make sure you create a file .env and add the URI in here: DB_URI=your-db-uri

 ### APIs